Senior Editor and Reporter

-Jesse Eisinger is a reporter and editor at ProPublica.
+Jesse Eisinger is a senior editor and reporter at ProPublica.
 He is the author of the “The Chickenshit Club: Why the Justice Department Fails to Prosecute Executives.”

 In April 2011, he and a colleague won the Pulitzer Prize for National Reporting for a series of stories on questionable Wall Street practices that helped make the financial crisis the worst since the Great Depression.
 He won the 2015 Gerald Loeb Award for commentary.
 He has also twice been a finalist for the Goldsmith Prize for Investigative Reporting.

 He serves on the advisory board of the University of California, Berkeley’s Financial Fraud Institute.
 And he was a consultant on season three of the HBO series “Succession.”

 He was a regular columnist for The New York Times’s Dealbook section.
 His work has appeared in The New York Times, The Atlantic, NewYorker.com, The Washington Post, The Baffler, The American Prospect and on NPR and “This American Life.”
 Before joining ProPublica, he was the Wall Street Editor of Conde Nast Portfolio and a columnist for the Wall Street Journal, covering markets and finance.

 He lives in Brooklyn with his wife, the journalist Sarah Ellison, and their daughters.

 New York prosecutors were preparing a case.
 Then the D.A. overruled his staff after a visit from a top donor: Trump attorney Marc Kasowitz.

 The patient, sophisticated and very aggressive prosecution of the energy giant could signal how he will handle the Russia investigation.

 Colleagues say Marc Kasowitz, President Trump’s attorney on the Russia investigation, has struggled with alcohol abuse and engaged in behavior that left employees uncomfortable.